tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 *consistent at 65.2 gets/execution

 ### Conclusion
 - The biggest increase in performance was setting filesystemio_options.
 Adjusting shared pool had non-intuitive results.
-Suprsingly, pinning user tables to the smart flash cache resulted in a slight performance decrease.
+Surprisingly, pinning user tables to the smart flash cache resulted in a slight performance decrease.
 - Automatic Memory Management and adjusting the PGA were both not tested here but might be worthwhile to test.
 - This was a simple test.
 Like with most things Oracle, there could be more details to tune.